Air Valves

 • Air/Vacuum Valves (typically with large orifice sizes of 1/2” diameter or larger)

-When Air Release Valves and Air/Vacuum Valves are combined, they become
+When Air Release Valves and Air/Vacuum Valves are combined, they become:

 • Combination Air Valves (sometimes called Double Orifice Air Valves)